adamsarek/vsb-dhtml/README.md

-# My VŠB-TUO projects (HTML, CSS, JS)
+# My VŠB-TUO projects (HTML, CSS, JS, PHP)
-Source codes (HTML, CSS, JS) of my projects created during my studies at The Technical University of Ostrava (VŠB).\
+Source codes (HTML, CSS, JS, PHP) of my projects created during my studies at The Technical University of Ostrava (VŠB).\
 *Some comments may be written in Czech as it is my mother tongue in which I also attended the studies.*

 ## These projects were part of the following subjects: